 Photo from: Wiki Commons

-Back to our earlier question: does an American president have his own personal barber?
+Back to our earlier question: do American presidents have their personal barber?
 After all, he must have regular presidential haircuts, right?

-Milton Pitts was the White House barber for about 25 years.
-He was the official Republican barber for four administrations: Nixon, Ford, Reagan, and Bush Senior.
+Milton Pitts was the White House barber for about 25 years.14 He was the official Republican barber for four administrations: Nixon, Ford, Reagan, and Bush Senior.

 Today though, the White House official barbershop is closed.
 The room which used to be the barbershop is now the office of the Homeland Security director.